jstaf/GCaMP_4D/README.md

 The display should automatically update as you change the `Foreground Pass` or `Background Pass` dialogs.

+If you want to view an individual pass, uncheck the box next to the background pass.
+Only the foreground pass will be displayed.
+You can toggle between modes with that checkbox.

 ### Tips

 + If an image appears misaligned (there are two identically shaped features in close proximity, but one is blue and one is red), it probably *is* misaligned.
 Just reselect the passes you are analyzing and it will attempt to re-align things.
 This fixes bad alignments most of the time.